Gary LeBeau

 Gary LeBeau (born June 1, 1947) was a member of the Connecticut State Senate from the third district, serving the towns of East Hartford, South Windsor, East Windsor, and Ellington.
 LeBeau was first elected to the State Senate in 1996.
 He retired after 18 years in office.

 Biography

-Born and raised in Easthampton, Massachusetts, Senator LeBeau was educated in public schools and graduated from the University of Massachusetts Amherst with a master's degree in Education, a Sixth-Year Degree from the University of Connecticut, and Elementary Education Certification from Central Connecticut State University.
+Born and raised in Easthampton, Massachusetts, Senator LeBeau was educated in public schools and graduated from the University of Massachusetts Amherst with a bachelors degree in political Science, a master's degree in Education, a master’s degree Education Administration from the University of Connecticut, and Elementary Education Certification from Central Connecticut State University.
 A former public school teacher for 36 years, Senator LeBeau is now retired.
-He lives in East Hartford with his wife Joanne, their three children Kara, Matthew and Christopher, and their chocolate Labrador Retriever “Hershey.”
+He lives in Glastonbury Ct.

 Legislative experience

 LeBeau was first elected to the Connecticut General Assembly in 1990 as a state representative from the town of East Hartford.
 While in the state House, he served on the Finance Committee and as vice-chairman of the Commerce Committee.
 He was first elected to the state Senate in 1996, where he represents the 3rd Senatorial District towns of East Hartford, South Windsor, East Windsor and Ellington.
 In his time in the Senate, LeBeau has advocated for a state commitment to the Groton-area submarine base which helped save it from the federal budget axe; tax credits for job creation; major investments in biotechnology, stem cell research and alternative energies such as fuel cells; linking the research departments of various state institutions of higher learning with start-up, high-technology firms; contracting reform; Goodwin College; and the Rentschler Field complex.
 Senator LeBeau has also championed a transportation study of the Buckland shopping mall area and a legislative Task Force on Fatherhood.

 In 2011, Senator LeBeau voted for HB 6599, a measure which would add gender identity and gender expression to existing anti-discrimination statutes.
 He also voted for HB 6650, which is intended to clarify and limit the classes of prisoners made eligible for early release by an earlier bill.
 Some Republicans in the Senate said that the bill didn't limit the early release program enough, allowing some violent felons to gain early release.